The Risks of Companion AI for Kids and Teens:

 Prepared by Holly Shipley Consulting, LLC 2025

-This document is for informational and educational purposes only.
+This document is for informational purposes only.

 Some information may be outdated due to industry changes.